jacqueline-rw-brown/jacqueline-rw-brown.github.io/_pages/about.md

 Affiliations
 ======
 I am affiliated with UC Berkeley's [Insitute for the Study of Societal Issues](https://issi.berkeley.edu/people/jacqueline-brown).
-I received my bachelor's degree in Sociology with a special concentration in Business Management from Columbia University.
+I received my bachelor's degree in Sociology with a special concentration in Business Management from Columbia University and received my master's degree in Sociology from UC Berkeley.